Quez Watkins Player Prop Bets for NFL Week 10 | Philadelphia vs. Denver 11/14/2021

 Matchup vs. Denver

-- The Broncos are allowing 239.6 passing yards per game this season, the NFL's eighth-ranked pass defense.
+- The 239.6 passing yards the Broncos give up per game makes them the NFL's eighth-ranked pass defense this season.

 - At 1.2 passing TDs conceded per game, the Broncos defense is ranked fourth in the league.